flutter/devtools/docs/cli.md

 - `flutter run --observatory-port=9200`

 You'll need to have a device connected - or a simulator open - for `flutter run` to work.
-Once the app starts you'll be able to connect to it from DevTools.
+Once the app starts, you'll be able to connect to it from DevTools.

 ## Opening DevTools and connecting to the target app